Texas City, Texas: Economy

 The Port of Texas City, operated by the Port of Texas City / Texas City Terminal Railway, is the eighth-largest port in the United States and the third-largest in Texas, with waterborne tonnage exceeding 78 million net tons.
 The Texas City Terminal Railway Company provides an important land link to the port, handling over 25,000 carloads per year.
 The Port of Texas City's success as a privately owned port has been aided by its shareholders, the Union Pacific and Burlington Northern Santa Fe railroads, whose connections allow for expeditious interchange of their traffic.

-Government and infrastructure

-In 2008, the city government replaced civilian code-enforcement officers with police officers after finding that residents tended to ignore civilian officials, who must go through a lengthy process to force compliance, said George Fuller, city director of community development.
+The Galveston County Juvenile Justice Department Jerry J. Esmond Juvenile Justice Center is in Texas City.
+Prisoners there attend the Dickinson Independent School District.

 The Texas Department of Criminal Justice maintains the Young Medical Facility Complex for females in Texas City.
 Young opened in 1996 as the Texas City Regional Medical Unit.

-The Texas City Post Office is located at 2002 11th Avenue North, in the Tradewinds Shopping Center.
+Arts and culture

+In 1928, the city dedicated a room in city hall to form a municipal library, operated by the Texas City Civic Club.
+In 1947, city hall received damage from the Texas City explosion; it was later demolished.
+In 1948, the library moved to a former house.
+In 1964, the library moved into its current building.
+In 1984, the Moore Memorial Public Library was expanded to 21000 sqft.

+The Texas City Museum includes the Galveston County Model Railroad Club exhibit.